Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Supplementary Information

 The sort of crude understanding of complexity hierarchies and the relationship with other indexes displayed in e.g.~\cite{kempes2024,Marshall2022TheoreticalAT} explains some of the field's shady reputation at times.
-Authors keep producing indexes that simply turn out to be redundant, without a deep understating of the way in which they can be inserted into the complexity landscape, and neglecting to perform the proper, most basic control experiments and comparisons.
+Authors keep producing indexes that simply turn out to be redundant, without a deep understating of the way in which they can be inserted into the complexity landscape, and by neglecting to perform the most basic control experiments and comparisons, new metrics can make a disservice to the field, especially when introduced to the public together with unfounded claims, such as the claims that AT unifies biology and physics by way of simply counting repetitions in data.

-If Assembly Theory is looking for the most likely causal explanations for agnostic selective and evolutionary choices (i.e., without taking into consideration the agent's interaction with its environment), then it is not copy number but algorithmic probability~\cite{nmi2019,iscience} that it should be looking at and applying~\cite{abrahao2024}.
+If Assembly Theory is looking for the most likely causal explanation for agnostic selective and evolutionary choices (i.e., without taking into consideration the agent's interaction with its environment), then it is not copy number but algorithmic probability~\cite{nmi2019,iscience} that AT should be studying and applying~\cite{abrahao2024}.

 Under Algorithmic Information Theory, algorithmic probability is the other side of the algorithmic complexity coin, where the measure is no longer defined on the shortest program that produces an output, but on the set of all the causal and mechanistic explanations that account for an observation shorter than the description of the observation itself.